 Easy DIY Desk

 Looking for easy DIY desk plans?
 Look no further!
-This free tutorial, with detailed instructions, has only 7 simple steps, and uses only 3 common tools.
+This tutorial, with detailed instructions, has only 7 simple steps, and uses only 3 common tools.

 This DIY desk is a real workhorse.
 It’s perfect for a home office or remote learning, and it can double as an extra table when it’s not needed as a desk